IGATE: History

 Under the Companies Act of 1956, IGATE was originally incorporated as Mascot Systems Private Limited, in 1993, and later renamed Mascot Systems Limited.
 It was formerly a subsidiary of Mastech Systems Corporation, now Mastech Digital.

 In 2011, IGATE acquired Patni Computer Systems, which was three times its size at the time.
 With a value of around a billion US dollars, this acquisition was the largest cross-border leveraged transaction in the IT sector, and was accomplished over 12 months, including the de-listing of Patni from the Indian bourses and consolidating the shareholder value in the U.S. Initially.
 IGATE changed its name to IGATE Patni.
 It was changed to IGATE again on 7 May 2012.
 Its shares are listed on the NYSE as "IGATE".
 On 27 April 2015, Capgemini announced it would be acquiring IGATE, the transition would be completed over a phase of six months.
 IGATE CEO Ashok Vemuri announced his departure on 6 October 2015.

 In January 2016 Capgemini announced that IGATE would operate exclusively under the Capgemini brand, six months after completion of its acquisition of the US-based corporation.

+Settlements and Lawsuits

+In 2008, the Civil Rights Division of the Department of Justice settled a case with iGate Mastech, Inc. following claims by the Programmers Guild that the company discriminated against workers based on their citizenship status.
+The Programmers Guild alleged that iGate Mastech, Inc. engaged in discriminatory hiring practices.
+Specifically, the company was accused of tailoring its recruitment process to favor non-immigrant foreign workers, thereby excluding or discouraging qualified domestic applicants.
+To resolve the dispute and comply with the Immigration and Nationality Act (INA), iGate agreed to stop publishing job ads that favored foreign workers over domestic applicants and paid a $45,000 fine.